CYH714-github/notes/git常用命令.md

-# The notes of Git learing
+# The notes of Git learning

 Maybe I should use English to write some notes which will improve my English ability.Though my grammar and spelling are like trash, I believe improvements will appear over time.
 This time I integrate two passages into an English version.